 Feed and pet tame wildlife including pygmy goats, lambs, calves, ponies, fox, raccoons, exotic birds, and three species of deer.
 Over 85 animals representing every continent.
 Home of the legendary whitetail deer, BJ.
 Feed him and take your picture with him.
 Open Memorial day to Labor Day, 7 days a week 10:00 a.m. - 6:00 p.m.

 The home of Paul and Babe are located on the Shores of Lake Bemidji in Bemidji.
 These two statues are in the National Register of Historic Places.
 Paul stands 18' tall and Babes horns are 14' across.
 Visitors from all over the world stop here to go their photo taken with these two icons.

 Local, professional summer stock company located in the historic Chief Theater in downtown Bemidji.

 Bemidji, Mn 56601

-This farm offers horseback riding adventures for those 8 years adn older.
+This farm offers horseback riding adventures for those 8 years and older.
 They can accommodate groups of 6 people or less.
 They also have pony rides for younger children as well as wagon rides for groups.
-These trail rides are all guided through 100's of acres of private land.
+These trail rides are all guided through hundreds of acres of private land.